SemanticBeeng/lms-clean/report.md

 case class TP[+T](sym: Sym[T], rhs: Def[T])
 ~~~

 An assignment links a symbol to a definition.
-A definition is a composite node that represents an operation on other expressions (eg: Minus(e1:Exp[Int], e2:Exp[Int]) extends Def[Int])) and defines the result type.
+A definition is a composite node that represents an operation on other expressions (e.g: Minus(e1:Exp[Int], e2:Exp[Int]) extends Def[Int])) and defines the result type.
 The expression tree in itself is a typed tree made of only two leaves: Constants and Symbols: «Wait, where are the nodes ?».
 The nodes are in fact the symbols, or more precisely, the composite node Def that the symbol represents (As stated by a TP).
-Constants are meta-programs values (eg: a meta-program "val a:LiftedInteger = 2" is represented in the IR as this constant expression: Const(2).
+Constants are meta-programs values (e.g: a meta-program "val a:LiftedInteger = 2" is represented in the IR as this constant expression: Const(2).

 By using Scala pattern extractors and implicit conversions, we can reconstruct and manipulate this tree as if it was made only of Def and Const which is more natural.